CoHive-Software/docs/CODE_OF_CONDUCT.md

 * Development teams are responsible for reporting violations of code of conduct or failure to contribute to the minimum requirements.
-* Upon development team majoriy of reports for an individual member, the individual will be removed from the development team.
+* Upon reports from majority of development team for an individual member, the individual will be removed from the development team.
 * Upon removal from TWO development teams in this manor, individual will be considered for expulsion from the company.
+* CoHive Software LLC will not be held responsible for member expulsion in regards to exit payment.
+See "Article VII: Transfers" of CoHive Software LLC Operating Agreement

 ## Scope